Code-Institute-Submissions/martinjohnson26-Milestone1_reusb/README.md

 **Gallery:** Displays members images.
 These were sourced from Unsplash , a free useable image site (https://unsplash.com/)

-**Footer:** Displays club address and contact number and linkds to social media sites.
+**Footer:** Displays club address and contact number and links to social media sites.

 ## Future Implimentations